To what does the June 1st deadline refer? Posting the materials or receiving them?

 Composers may apply for the Prize and either a General OR an LDS commission.
 Composers seeking General or LDS commissions may apply for either but not both, and should submit no more than one proposal to any program.

-Each submission must include a separate application and unique materials.
+Each submission must include a separate application and unique materials in separately marked packages (but can be mailed together).
 Composers should not submit the same pieces to be reviewed for multiple Barlow competitions.

 Do I need to send a letter of recommendation?